Police monitor candidate backed out amid old workplace harassment, licensing violations

 Board members — who unlike the vast majority of the members of Madison’s dozens of citizen boards are paid for their work — have also refused to comment publicly about their decision-making in the search for an independent monitor and voted to hire Bishop in closed session before announcing it publicly the next day.

-While deliberating city hires in closed session is common among municipalities and legal under state open meetings law, voting on major hires in private is less common although technically legal.
+While deliberating city hires in closed session is common among municipalities and legal under state open meetings law, voting on major hires often occurs in public, although private votes are allowed.

-City attorney Mike Haas points to the state Department of Justice's Open Meetings Law Compliance Guide that refers to the uncertainty in case law about voting in closed session and notes: "The Attorney General advises that a governmental body vote in open session, unless the vote is clearly an integral part of deliberations authorized to be conducted in closed session."
+City Attorney Mike Haas points to the state Department of Justice’s Open Meetings Law Compliance Guide, which refers to the uncertainty in case law about voting in closed session and notes: “The Attorney General advises that a governmental body vote in open session, unless the vote is clearly an integral part of deliberations authorized to be conducted in closed session.”
 Hiring matters are among the reasons governmental bodies can legally go into closed session.

-Haas pointed to the city's Police and Fire Commission and Public Library Board as examples of "independent boards" that hire department administrators, and could vote to do so out of the pubic eye.
-The 3-2 vote by the PFC to hire police chief Shon Barnes in December 2020 was done in open session.
-The July 2021 vote by the Library Board to hire library director Greg Mickells was also done in public, Mickells said.
+Haas pointed to the city’s Police and Fire Commission and Public Library Board as examples of “independent boards” that hire department administrators, and could vote to do so out of the pubic eye.
+The 3-2 vote by the PFC to hire Police Chief Shon Barnes in December 2020, however, was done in open session.
+The 2012 vote by the Library Board to hire library director Greg Mickells does not appear to have been done in public, according to Mickells.

-Only one oversight board member immediately responded to a request for comment on the board's decision to vote on the monitor's hire in private.
-Ankita Bharadwaj said "the board did what we were told was legal" and that she is "hardcore into public transparency and accountability."
+Only one oversight board member responded to a request for comment on the board’s decision to vote on the monitor’s hire in private.
+Bharadwaj said “the board did what we were told was legal” and that Bharadwaj is “hardcore into public transparency and accountability.”

 Hiring complaints